shandesa/KFLab/mnist/README.md

  7. Deploy NFS server in the k8s cluster **(Optional step)**

      If you have already setup a NFS server, you can skip this step and proceed to step 8.
+Set `NFS_SERVER_IP`to ip of your NFS server

          ks generate nfs-server nfs-server